• Skip to main content

 Lemon - The juice of a lemon is what makes the milk curdle.
 You'll want to be careful with the amount you use - and not juice a lemon willy nilly and guesstimate the amount.
 You can easily end up with sour paneer.

-Other notes are that instead of lemon juice, you can substitute with vinegar.
+Other notes are that instead of lemon juice, you can substitute with the same amount of vinegar.
 If you do use vinegar, you'll want to rinse the milk curds before draining and pressing.

 The Equipment You'll Need